This page contains affiliate links, which means that if you click on the affiliate link and buy an item, I’ll receive commissions.

 I also like that the PUL used in Period underwear is tested to the OEKO-TEX standard.
 This certification limits the number of chemicals allowed to be used in products.
 And yes, in an ideal world, we want GOTS (Global Organic Textile Standard) certified organic period underwear; but given its function, I do not think such underwear exists.

-They have various styles and shapes, even adaptive ones with Velcro fasteners on the sides (in the picture).
+They have various styles and shapes, even adaptive ones with Velcro fasteners on the sides.